 Early morning in Saint Jean de Luz

 In nearby Bayonne, I went to my first bullfight (corrida) and discovered that once I got over the fact that the bulls were going to die, it was a rather beautiful dance between animal and toreador.
-I got to see a bull do a summersault, a fighter get gored in the ass (he ended up in the hospital) and a toreador from Bayonne do his town proud with a prize of two bull ears for outstanding performance.
+A toreador from Bayonne did his town proud with a prize of two bull ears for outstanding performance.
 His bull was also voted one of the best ever and got a tour of honor around the arena (after he was dead).
 There were some mishaps though, with the sword puncturing the lung of two bulls and they died rather terribly, throwing up blood.
-So overall, an exciting cultural experience with reminders of why bull fighting remains controversial.
+Overall, an interesting cultural experience with reminders of why bull fighting remains controversial.

 After the bull fight, there was a festival in the old city walls of Bayonne to celebrate the week of bull fighting, with great food and live music.
 A teenager with a developmental disability took over the dance floor with moves far better than mine and I really appreciated how unabashed and raw the performance was, especially in contrast to the plastic-surgeried dancers on stage.
 Sadly, his mother came and dragged him away after a very intoxicated girl (not me) started dancing very suggestively with him.